bslassey/base-drafts/draft-ietf-quic-http.md

   Prioritized Element ID:
   : A variable-length integer that identifies the element being prioritized.
-    Depending on the value of Prioritized Type, this contains the Stream ID of a request stream, the Push ID of a promised resource, or is absent.
+    Depending on the value of Prioritized Type, this contains the Stream ID of a request stream or the Push ID of a promised resource.

   Encoded Priority:
   : An unsigned variable-length integer representing a priority for the